hyperledger/anoncreds-rs/docs/design/w3c/w3c-representation.md

 /// cred_request:          object handle pointing to the credential request
 /// attr_names:            list of attribute names
 /// attr_raw_values:       list of attribute raw values
-/// encoding:              encoding algorithm to apply for attribute values
 /// revocation:            object handle pointing to the credential revocation info
 /// cred_p:                reference that will contain credential (in W3C form) instance pointer
 ///